AdryzR/42sh/README.md

 - Unix‐like environment (Linux, macOS, etc.)

 ## Compile Instructions
-To compile the standard version of robot_factory, simply run make:
+To compile the standard version of 42sh, simply run make:

 ```bash